SheikhMohammedSakhib/Body-PoseGaming/README.md

 2. Install the required Python libraries using `pip`: pip install opencv-python pyautogui mediapipe matplotlib

-3. **Open your preferred online game website (e.g., Subway Surfers) and start the game:**
+3. Open your preferred online game website (e.g., Subway Surfers) and start the game:
-- Typically controlled with 'up,' 'down,' 'left,' and 'right' keys, but with this setup, your body movements, detected by the code, will control the game.
+   - The game is typically controlled with 'up,' 'down,' 'left,' and 'right' keys.
+However, with this setup, your body movements, detected by the code, will control the game.

-3. Run the code
+4. Run the code
-4. Position yourself in front of the webcam.
+5. Position yourself in front of the webcam.
-5. Join your hands to initiate the game.
+6. Join your hands to initiate the game.
-6. Move, jump, or crouch to control the game characters.
+7. Move, jump, or crouch to control the game characters.
-7. Press 'Esc' to exit the game.
+8. Press 'Esc' to exit the game.